On compact exceptional objects in derived module categories

-In Sections 4 and 5 we describe some examples, and ask several questions for which the answers are not clear to us.
+In Sections 4 and 5 we describe some applications, and ask several questions for which the answers are not clear to us.

 In this paper we only consider finite dimensional algebras over an algebraically closed field $k$, although many results are still true in a much more general framework.
 All modules, unless specified explicitly, are finitely generated left modules.
 Composition of maps and morphisms is from right to left.
 The zero module is regarded as a trivial projective or free module.
-For a fixed object $X$ in a module category or a derived category, $\additive X$ is the additive category constituted of direct summands of finite direct sums of $X$, and $\Tria X$ is the smallest triangulated category (closed under isomorphisms, degree shifts, direct summands, and finite coproducts) containing $X$.\footnote{We say $X$ \textit{classically generates} $\Tria X$ in this situation.} The degree shift functor $[1]$ in derived categories is as usually defined.
+For a fixed object $X$ in a module category or a derived category, $\additive (X)$ is the additive category consisting of direct summands of finite direct sums of $X$, and $\Thick (X)$ is the smallest triangulated category (closed under isomorphisms, degree shift, direct summands, and finite coproducts) containing $X$.\footnote{We say $X$ \textit{classically generates} $\Thick (X)$ in this situation.} The degree shift functor $[-]$ in derived categories is as usually defined.